cthadeusantos/spanner_tree_generator/README.md

       -rt X | --running_time X    Define the execution time in miliseconds until STOP! default is 0

     Read file:
-	    --adjacency                 Define which type file will be read. (adjacency list)[default] --edges                     Define which type file will be read. (edges list)
+	    --adjacency                 Define which type file will be read. (adjacency matrix)[default] --edges                     Define which type file will be read. (edges list)

     Calculate:
       --nolb                      Not calculate lower bound
       --noindex                   Not calculate stretch index
 	-ci X | --induced_cycle X   Define the number of induced cycles ! default is 1

     Threads:
       -t X  | --thread X          Define the numbers of threads.
 X is the number of threads